Swift

 - upload, view, copy, move, download, and delete objects in containers.

-To access the Swift API, the user must have a role with access to the project in the object store, more details in the documentation instructions Manage access in object storage.
+To access the Swift API, the user must have a role with access to the project in the object store, see the documentation instructions Manage Object Store Access for details.

 Authorization

-Authorization in the Swift API is performed using X-Auth-Token (scope: project) which is passed in each request in the header X-Auth-Token
+Authorization in the Swift API is done using the IAM token for the project, which is passed in each request in the X-Auth-Token

-The address (URL) can be viewed in URL list.
+The address (URL) can be viewed in the URL list.

 Example query to view the list of containers in an account project: